Sophisticated Representation in Tax Fraud Cases

 Second: When federal authorities investigate you for any potential federal crime, from public corruption to arms dealing, they often will obtain and examine your tax returns.
 If you reported income stemming from an activity the government is investigating, you have arguably admitted some role in that activity.
 But if you did not report any income from questionable activities, the government may decide to bring tax fraud charges against you.

-Attorneys Solomon L. Wisenberg and Adrienne Urrutia Wisenberg have represented clients throughout the country in tax fraud investigations.
-Their knowledge of the law and their understanding of how the government prosecutes these cases help them protect and defend their clients.
-The Wisenbergs can help lead you through the minefield of a tax fraud investigation or prosecution.
+Attorney Solomon L. Wisenberg has represented clients throughout the country in tax fraud investigations and white collar criminal defense.
+His knowledge of the laws concerning tax avoidance, illegal off-shore banking, hidden assets, and failure to report income and their understanding of how the government prosecutes these cases help him protect and defend his clients.
+Mr. Wisenberg can help lead you through the minefield of a tax fraud investigation or prosecution.

 Being targeted in a tax fraud case is one of the most frightening events anyone can endure.
-IRS Criminal Investigation Division (CID) Special Agents are unlike any other federal law enforcement officers in their tactics and powers.
-They have a habit of showing up unannounced and in force at your office or home, catching you off guard at odd hours and asking rapid fire questions.
-A citizen should never discuss anything of substance with them unless he or she first consults a criminal defense attorney experienced in federal tax fraud defense.
+IRS CID Special Agents are unlike any other federal law enforcement officers in their tactics and powers.
+They have a habit of showing up unannounced and in force at your office or home, catching you off guard at odd hours and asking rapid-fire questions.
+You should never discuss anything of substance with them unless you first consult a criminal defense attorney experienced in federal tax fraud defense.
 Not just any lawyer will do.
 Success in tax fraud cases requires sophisticated representation.

 Three Important Rules

-- Be Careful About Audits: If you are being audited by the IRS and believe you may have exposure to criminal prosecution, please contact Mr. or Mrs. Wisenberg.
+- Be careful about audits: If you are being audited by the IRS and believe you may have exposure to criminal prosecution, feel free to contact Mr. Wisenberg.
 Responses given in civil audits can be used in criminal prosecutions.
-The Wisenbergs can advise you on the procedures for enduring an "eggshell audit."
+Mr. Wisenberg can advise you on the procedures for enduring an "eggshell audit."

-If you are being audited, investigated or charged with tax fraud or tax evasion, please contact us, white collar criminal defense attorneys Solomon L. Wisenberg and Adrienne Urrutia Wisenberg at the Washington D.C. offices of Barnes & Thornburg LLP.
+If you are being audited, investigated or charged with tax fraud or tax evasion, feel free to contact white collar criminal defense attorney Solomon L. Wisenberg online at the Washington, D.C., offices of Nelson Mullins LLP.